rhysseddon/Flags-Quiz-MS2-Project-/README.md

 The reason for creating this project is for my second milestone project for a software development course I am undertaking with the Code Institute.

 ## User Stories
-- User 1: "I am wanting to learn the flags of the world to improve my geography knowledge."
+- User 1: "As a visiting user I am wanting to learn the flags of the world to improve my geography knowledge."
-- User 2: "I need to learn the flags of the world as a part of my course and would like to be able to do it easily on mobile phone so I can play it on the train."
+- User 2: "As a visiting user I would like to see the number of questions available for me to answer."
-- User 3: "I am bored and would like to play a game to keep me entertained."
+- User 3: "As a visiting user I would like to be able to reset the game when I reach the end."

 ## UX